mdxabu/Student-CRUD/SETUP.md

 ```

 # Create a table for history
-## It stores the all movements with local time taken in tables using program
+## It stores the all movements with local time with date taken in tables using program
 ```sql
 CREATE TABLE history(
     history VARCHAR(150)